kmaho17/shinpokered-rebalanced/patches_and_info/Guide_to_New_Player_Functions.md

 #Difficulty Settings
 -----------------------------------------------
 **Hard Mode**
-A NEW GAME now defaults to the SET battle style and hard mode in the options menu, except for the Lite patches.
 Toggle this on the extra options menu.
 Playing in hard mode imposes several changes to the game's systems that increase difficulty:
 1 - Enemy trainer pokemon are assigned level-appropriate StatEXP whereas they previously had none.